apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Using this talent to prepare spells brings the toll of the fever's growth upon the caster, but it also reduces their cost and increases your mana's ability to regenerate.
 Additionally, some spells, those that deal in the more personal invitations to the Sea, cause a constant uptick of this fever for as long as they are active.

 As prospective wizards evolve and improve in their chosen magic schools, they will start to find unique ways their mastery allows for them to interact with this Vancian system.
 Elementalists might be able to focus into a random element for a time, allowing them to channel those spells without fever cost if they can ride that wave.
 And those drawn to the Sinistrope may be able to make some sinister bargain allowing them to spend their own humanity in place of their Fever.
-While Thaumaturges manipulate the Fever directly, either by lowering it, or "slowing it down".
+While Thaumaturges can manipulate the Fever directly, either by lowering it, or "slowing its rise".

 Spells are not the only fever inducing aspect of the character either.
 Your talents from all memory trees will cause the fever to rise as well, though they have been made more available by reducing their cooldowns.